hanlizhang/first-move/docs/CLOUD_SYNC_ARCHITECTURE.md

 6. Dispatch exactly one provider request using `gpt-5.6-luna`, short structured output, bounded input/output, a timeout, and `maxRetries: 0`.
 7. Validate the structured response and return a reviewable proposal.
 Never apply an AI result automatically.

-Concurrent devices cannot exceed quotas because reservation and counting are serialized.
-Repeating the same request UUID never causes another provider call; the server returns a stored safe status or an “already dispatched” response if model output is deliberately not retained.
-Different payload or feature with a reused request UUID is rejected.
+The design requires reservation and counting to serialize concurrent devices at quota boundaries.
+Repeating the same request UUID must never cause another provider call; the server should return a stored safe status or an “already dispatched” response if model output is deliberately not retained.
+Different payload or feature with a reused request UUID must be rejected.

 Daily quotas use the request’s server-validated IANA timezone and `local_date`.
 The server checks plausibility against its current time and profile timezone, permits a documented travel transition, and prevents arbitrary historic/future dates from evading limits.